Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 Two New Projects

 Since completing the first 100 portraits, I’ve started working on two new portrait series.
-They’re separate from Faces of Wyndham but carry forward everything I’ve learned about storytelling, about connection, and about the role of studio portraiture in helping people feel seen.
+They’re separate from Faces of Wyndham but carry forward everything I’ve learned about storytelling, about connection, and about the role of a studio portrait photographer in helping people feel seen.
 These new series won’t be limited by geography.
 They’ll be open to people from anywhere, but grounded in the same values: honesty, depth, and human connection.

 These new works will be more focused and perhaps smaller in scale, but just as meaningful.
 I’ll share more about them as they evolve.
 For now, they are quiet ideas taking shape in the background a natural continuation of the work, not a replacement for it.